Why Dogs Bark

 I know it seems a bit backwards to teach them to bark when you want them not to bark, but the great thing is when you teach them to bark on cue, you can also effectively teach them to quiet on cue as well.

 First, put the bark on cue.
-You'll need a clicker and some food reinforcement to do this.
+You'll need a clicker (or a conditioned verbal marker) and some food reinforcement to do this.
 Start by using something that will make the dog bark, such as the doorbell and follow the steps below:

 - Ring the doorbell.

-- When your dog barks, "click" and pay with a piece of food.
+- When your dog barks, "click" and give a piece of food.